Carolinian people: Language

-The Carolinian language is a Chuukic language.
+The Refaluwasch language is a Chuukic language.
 The language has different versions.
-Carolinian is one of the official languages in the CNMI.
+Refaluwasch is one of the official languages in the CNMI.

-Written records of this language go back to the late 1700s.
+Written records of this language date back to the late 1700s.

 The language is spoken widely on Northern Marianas Islands among Carolinians.

 Religion

 Traditional religion(s)

-Despite the Catholic faith many of them use land to talk to their ancestors.
-Land in their culture is not just "property".
-It's a spiritual matter.
+Despite the Catholic faith, many Carolinians use land to talk to their ancestors.
+Land in their culture is not just property; it is a spiritual matter.
 The place is where people can talk to their ancestors as well as collect unique properties for healing and teach traditions to future generations.

-In their religion or religions they had i animas.
-Spiritual ancestors of the CNMI.
+In their religion or religions they had animas, spiritual ancestors of the CNMI.

-The ocean to these people is not just important to them its spiritual.
-According to some of them its spiritually central to Carolinian Indigeneity.
+The ocean is also of spiritual significance.
+According to some, it is spiritually central to Carolinian Indigeneity.

-Before the Spanish brought Catholicism there was a religion where a Supreme being called Yalafar was worshiped.
-There is also in this same religion an individual called Can who is a bad spirit.
+Before the Spanish brought Catholicism, there was a religion worshipping a supreme being called Yalafar.
+This religion also involved an individual called Can, who is a bad spirit.

-After an individual dies in certain cases their skull is kept because some believe the spirit of the late relative can visit their family when necessary.
+After an individual dies, in certain cases, their skull is kept because some believe the spirit of the late relative can visit their family when necessary.
 The living have great respect for the dead.
-In their culture concerning their traditional religion(s) spirits of the dead can assist or hurt the living.
-It is also believed that since the spirit world is the source of all things in this world everything that lives or is real must be respected.
-They contain spirits which go by different names such as ghosts, taotaomo'na, white ladies, among other names.
+In Carolinian traditional religion(s), spirits of the dead can help or hurt the living.
+It is also believed that since the spirit world is the source of all things in this world, everything that lives or is real must be respected.
+Things contain spirits, which go by different names such as ghosts, taotaomo'na, and white ladies, among other names.

-As mentioned earlier they had a system called sawei.
-They would bring materials (offerings) to their "fathers" in exchange for "spiritual protection."
-One of the other reasons why people brought offerings was because of Yapese magicians.
-They were believed to have power over the weather.
+Carolinians had a system called sawei.
+They would bring materials (offerings) to their "fathers" in exchange for "spiritual protection".
+One reason people brought offerings was because of Yapese magicians who were believed to have power over the weather.

 The stick dance has a religious origin in Chuuk.
 It is claimed that a spirit taught this centuries ago during a war between two clans.
-The dance started off as a way of fighting.
+The dance began as a way of fighting.

 Roman Catholicism

-Roman Catholicism dominates in their societies.
+Roman Catholicism dominates in Refaluwasch societies.
 Due to Spanish missionary influence, they also use rosaries and novenas.

 Efforts to bring Christianity to these people began with Father Paul Klein during the 1600s.
 One of the people to bring Catholicism to them was Father Juan Antonio Cantova in the early 1700s.

 In 1819, a group of Carolinians was told to accept Christianity before moving to Saipan.
 The agreement (which included other things) was authorized by officials in Manila.